 The student plays an active part in the learning process.
 As with all social work classes, participating in the process of the educational experience is vital.
-It is expected that students will read all required readings and participate in all activities/discussions.
-Students should demonstrate that they have read the readings (and a generous selection of supplemental readings), can relate readings and class material to case material, and apply empirical evidence for the validity of various theories and the effectiveness of various intervention approaches.
+It is expected that students will read all required readings, attend all classes, come to class prepared to discuss the topic and complete assignments on time.
+Students should demonstrate, in class sessions and in assignments, that they have read the readings (and a generous selection of supplemental readings), can relate readings and class material to case material, and apply empirical evidence for the validity of various theories and the effectiveness of various intervention approaches.